Alejogb1/job-board/blog-data/how-can-useeffect-use-axios-with-asyncawait.md

 id: "how-can-useeffect-use-axios-with-asyncawait"
 ---

-Alright, let's tackle this.
-I remember back in '17, I was working on a real-time dashboard project – a classic example of needing to fetch data from an api on component mount and update the view.
+Alright,  I remember back in '17, I was working on a real-time dashboard project – a classic example of needing to fetch data from an api on component mount and update the view.
 Using `useEffect` with `axios` and `async/await` felt clunky initially, but after some refinement, I landed on a pattern that’s been pretty reliable since.
 The core issue stems from `useEffect`'s design: it doesn't directly support asynchronous functions as its callback.
 This is because `useEffect` expects a synchronous function or a cleanup function (returned from the effect) – and an async function, inherently, returns a promise, not a cleanup callback directly.

 To get around this, you essentially need to define an asynchronous function *inside* the `useEffect` callback and call it.
 This isn't a hack, but a necessary construction based on how React's effect system is structured.
 Let’s break down a common approach and see how it works in practice.